 IMDb Rating: 8.1

 One of the best sports documentaries to date (and so not technically a movie), The Last Dance takes a thorough look at the Chicago Bulls’ dynasty through never-before-seen footage of the team’s final championship-winning season in 1997-1998.
-The 10-part series is already gathering critical acclaim as it revisits the career of one of the world’s greatest athletes, Michael Jordan.
-It’s the rawest you’ll ever see Jordan, who keeps a cigar and a neat pour of Cincoro Tequila by his tableside as he relives the years that made him internationally known as the G.O.A.T (greatest of all-time) in the world of basketball.
+The 10-part series gathered critical acclaim as it revisited the career of one of the world’s greatest athletes, Michael Jordan.
+It’s the rawest you’ll ever see Jordan, who keeps a cigar and a neat pour of Cincoro tequila by his tableside as he relives the years that made him internationally known as the greatest of all time in the world of basketball.

 Director: Jason Hehir